Lucsantosg/CloudLogAnalysis/how-to/change_plan.md

     For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

-2. Run the `bx cf services` command to chech your current plan, and to get the {{site.data.keyword.loganalysisshort}} service name from the list of services that is available in the space.
+2. Run the `bx service list` command to chech your current plan, and to get the {{site.data.keyword.loganalysisshort}} service name from the list of services that is available in the space.

     The value of the field **name** is the one that you must use to change the plan.

     For example,

 	```
-	$ bx cf services
+	$ bx  bx service list
+    Invoking 'cf services'...

-    Getting services in org MyOrg / space dev as xxx@yyy.com...
+    Getting services in org lopezdsr_org / space dev as lopezdsr@uk.ibm.com...
     OK

     name                           service                  plan             bound apps            last operation
-    Log Analysis-a4   ibmLogAnalysis   premium                create succeeded
+    Log Analysis-m2                ibmLogAnalysis           premium                                update succeeded
     ```
 	{: screen}

 3. Upgrade or reduce your plan.
-Run the `bx cf update-service` command.
+Run the `bx service update` command.

 	```
-	bx cf update-service service_name [-p new_plan]
+	bx service update service_name [-p new_plan]
 	```
 	{: codeblock}